lexedata/lexedata/docs/paper.md

-Last but not least, to ensure that the user retains a good sense of control and overview, Lexedata includes helpful warning messages that suggest potential solutions and next steps to the user, while it keeps the user informed about batch operations with intermediate info messages and summary reports.
+Last but not least, to ensure that the user retains a good sense of control and overview, Lexedata includes helpful warning messages that suggest potential solutions and next steps to the user, while it keeps the user informed about batch operations with intermediate info messages and final reports.

 In summary, Lexedata addresses the need to curate and edit a lexical dataset in CLDF format without the ability to program, which is still a rare skill among